Our Work

 UWC Atlantic, 2018

 Tenzin graduated from UWC Atlantic in 2018 and completed a BS Environmental Science and Global Health at Duke University, USA in 2022.
 Whilst at UWC, Tenzin was selected by the World Literacy Foundation as a Youth Ambassador.
-At Duke, she has participated in a pilot Bass Connection project and spent the summer of 2019 in Ghana researching the physiological health effects of mercury exposure caused by gold mining activities.
-Tenzin is currently a Global Shaper at the Raleigh Hub of the World Economic Forum.
+At Duke, she participated in a pilot Bass Connection project and spent the summer of 2019 in Ghana researching the physiological health effects of mercury exposure caused by gold mining activities.

 “Without Horizon, I wouldn't have achieved everything that I achieved.
 In terms of personal development, I have grown into a more mature and holistically better individual.
 I have a goal to be my level best, help my community and the world at large.
 Horizon was my best bet enabling me to meet my goals".